jekyll/jekyll/site/_docs/troubleshooting.md

 launchctl setenv PATH "/usr/local/bin:$PATH"
 {% endhighlight %}

+Once you've done that, `brew install ruby` and `gem install jekyll` should work as expected.

 This approach is useful because `/usr/local` is considered a "safe" location on systems which have SIP enabled, it avoids potential conflicts with the version of Ruby included by Apple, and it keeps Jekyll and its dependencies in a sandboxed environment.
 Therefore, individual gems can be added or removed according to your specific needs.

 To install RubyGems on Gentoo: